key4hep/EDM4hep/doc/PIDHandler.md

 - the retrieval meta information for a `ParticleIDCollection`, making it possible to e.g. retrieve the indices of parameters from parameter names
-- the possibility to invert the relation to `ReconstructedParticle`s, which allows to, e.g. get all `ParticleID`s that point to one `ReconstructedParticle`.
+- the possibility to invert the relation to `ReconstructedParticle`s, which allows one to, e.g. get all `ParticleID`s that point to a specific `ReconstructedParticle`.

 ## ParticleIDMeta basics